qbl/qbl.github.io/_posts/2018-08-05-Setting-Up-Rails-Development-Environment-with-Docker-Compose.md

 1. Install Docker on Your Machine

-     Since you are likely have different machines and operating systems (MacOS, Linux, Windows), I would rather you take a look at [Docker official documentation](https://docs.docker.com/install/) and try to install it by following the guideline there on your own.s
+     Since you are likely have different machines and operating systems (MacOS, Linux, Windows), I would rather you take a look at [Docker official documentation](https://docs.docker.com/install/) and try to install it by following the guideline there on your own.

 ## Setup